UK housing market may be starting to moderate -RICS

-LONDON, July 10 More signs emerged last month that the upturn of Britain's housing market is starting to moderate, even in hotspots like London, a survey showed on Thursday.
+LONDON More signs emerged last month that the upturn of Britain's housing market is starting to moderate, even in hotspots like London, although mortgage lending continues to rise, surveys showed on Thursday.

 Chartered surveyors said tighter mortgage lending standards introduced in April were slowing the volume of transactions, along with "heightened rhetoric" from the Bank of England about the possibility of higher borrowing costs.